Hydriam/prismlauncher-cracked-makepkg/README.md

 This is not endorsed by Prism Launcher or by Prism Launcher Cracked Projects.

-This project doesnt distribute prismlauncher-cracked binaries.
+This project doesn't distribute prismlauncher-cracked binaries.
 This project just has build files for easier building of prismlauncher-cracked package, with the package you can install it to system.

 ## Instructions